Teaching Assistant Fast Track

 - Retain staff who know your school

 - Nominate support staff who you know will thrive in the classroom

 - TAs get QTS in 1 year whilst training on-the-job

-Nominate your Teaching Assistant for a fully-funded, salaried Training Programme to become a qualified teacher in their own school.
+Nominate your Teaching Assistant for a fully-funded, salaried Training Programme to become a qualified teacher in your school.

 Retain talented colleagues

 Your school won’t lose a valued team member.
 Your TA will train on the job, in your school.
-They’ll will develop leadership skills that’ll make the team even stronger.
+They'll develop leadership skills that will make your team even stronger.

 Stay on top of recruitment

-You know your Teaching Assistants (TAs) well.
+You know your TAs well.
 Nothing proves ability more than day-to-day performance, so a headteacher can always spot a Teaching Assistant with high potential.
 That’s why we leave it up to you to nominate staff who have what it takes for TA Fast Track.

 New teachers who hit the ground running